 Cost-aware messaging: Push as a smart alternative

 Not all channels are created equal, especially when you’re watching your acquisition and retention budgets.
 SMS and re-engagement ads may get attention, but their cost per message can add up fast.
-Push notifications, on the other hand, offer a direct, cost-effective route to your audience, with no per-message fees and a higher engagement ceiling when used right.
+Push notifications, on the other hand, offer a direct, cost-effective mobile engagement solution, with no per-message fees and a higher engagement ceiling when used right.

 This makes push notifications a particularly powerful tool in verticals with high competition and low margins, such as food delivery and e-commerce.